GACOSTA1988/Hovrtek-Drone-Services/README.md

 * Upon scrolling on ProjectList all projects "Glow".

 * Bring Keyboard up at same time as as modal, eliminating the step of pressing the input to bring the keyboard up

+*
+WhichSignUpScreen
+PilotSignUpScreen
+ClientSignUpScreen
+Either make page static without <ScrollView> if possible, or stop the scroll "overlap after scrolling" from showing the White Background.
+Should scroll no further that the background image

+*
+PilotSignUpScreen
+ClientSignUpScreen
+Sign Up Button as opposed to text??

+* Mysterious "doesn't load upon SignUp unless you tap the white, blank screen" issue

+* CSS on AboutScreen is jacked on iPhone 7 view.
+White bar on bottom, header text in lousy location.

+* CSS on SupportScreen is jacked on iPhone 7 view.
+White bar on bottom, header text in lousy location.

+* CSS on PilotProfileWelcomeScreen (after completion) on iPhone 7 is jacked.
+Can't see below "No Industry Details"

+* MessagingScreen functional, albiet a little bland?
+Anyone got an idea to gussy it up?

+* Bug on ClientLocationPicker.
+Intial state is set to "where is the location of your drone service" of in TextInput when it should be blank.

+* ClientNewProjectScreen forms
+PilotProfileSetupPageOne forms

+ - change modal to cover either more of the screen or blur the background upon opening.
+ - make a Choose Button as opposed to "choose" text??

+ * Fix part-time uploader.
+Probably wait for Franks refactor.

+ * Top gray framing bar on Pilot side is off.

+ * Back Button on Pilot Profile is Unclickable iPhone 7